 3. Pitch-in: There are a lot of things in the house that get dirty or otherwise need to be done, where it really isn't anyone's responsibility in particular.
 This can be a dirty table after a group meal, or maybe the trash is full, or the recycling needs to go out.
 Please take a moment each day and do one thing to help out.
 If everyone pitches in, the place stays pretty awesome for everyone.

 6. Bathroom: There's a lever for the shower.
 Please return it to the bath position.
 Otherwise when the next person comes in, they get cold water on their head when they lean down to turn on the water.
 Wipe up the sink when you're done.
-I put some spray in the shower to keep mildew in check.
-Please spray a bit on the bottom of the curtain after a shower.

 Hope you enjoy your stay!